Video Game: IL-2 Sturmovik

 - A humorous subversion appears in the case of smaller countries allied or subservient to the Axis powers.
 Romania, Slovakia and Hungary have stylized aircraft crosses unique to the era of their WWII regimes.
 These ultimately have the same connotations as Nazi Germany's swastikas, but the censors seemingly took a double standard approach in their case (probably because of the "My Friends... and Zoidberg" status of the countries in the Axis).
 Anyway, this leaves these countries having more period-accurate insignia than the bigger players in the war.
 The insignia aren't completely uniform though : The skins donated to Forgotten Battles by Slovak modders feature both the roundels of the WWII regime and the local La Résistance.

-- Old-School Dogfight: The original version, being set during the time period where planes really did carry only line-of-sight weapons and dogfight regularly.
+- Old-School Dogfight: Well, duh.
+The series is set during a time period where planes really did carry only line-of-sight weapons and got into dogfights regularly.

 - Some of the German fighters in 1946 (the Ta-152C, Ta-183, and Lerche) carry X-4 guided missiles.
 Of course, as the setting saw the beginning of guided weaponry, these missiles have to be manually guided to their targets.